Frequently Asked Questions

 2

 Hike nearby Chief Mountain!
 Wonderful in-and-out 3 mile trail.
 It is moderate and mostly uphill but the pay off is so worth it with 360 views at the top!
-We suggest starting early to avoid crowds as this is quite a popular trek.
+We suggest starting early to avoid crowds as this is quite a popular trek and there is only parking along the road.

 3

 Visit St. Mary’s Glacier!
 This is a very easy hike up to the Glacier.
-Don’t forget to bring $5 for parking.
+Don’t forget to bring $20 cash or check for parking.
 The drive and the whole experience is beautiful.
 Bring a picnic to enjoy at the glacier or get lunch at Miner Street Restaurant in downtown Idaho Springs afterwards.
 Get there early, it can fill up pretty fast especially on the weekend.
+In the hot Summer months, bring your swimsuit.
+Not sure it's "legal", but a quick dip in the glacier waters is mighty refreshing.

 4

 Soak in hot mineral springs at Indian Hot Springs.
-There are several options for soaking here and it’s a very short drive back from the cabins.
-The pool is fun but it’s also worth it to splurge and get a pass for the caves as well.
-Don't bother with getting your own hot tub or private soaking room.
+There are several options for soaking here and it’s a very short drive from the cabins.
+The pool is fun, but it’s also worth it to splurge and get a pass for the caves as well.
+Don't bother with getting your own hot tub or private soaking room unless you are fiercly private and need that too relax.
+Please note that this place is very vintage and unique.
+Don't have super high expectations and just enjoy it for what it is, which is weird :-)

 5

 Visit Echo Lake.
-Wether you are looking for an easy stroll or a moderate hike, this place has all of the options, and you can visit the Echo Lake Lodge for pie!
+Wether you are looking for an easy stroll or a moderate hike, this place has all of the options!
+It is beautiful at all times of the year and is only a few minutes drive up 103 from the cabins.

 6

 If it’s winter time, visit the Echo Mountain Ski Resort.
-Tickets are inexpensive and the views are beautiful!
+Day passes are inexpensive and the views are beautiful!
 The best part is that there is no traffic to get there, not even a stop sign.
-They also make a damn good burger in the lodge.
+They also make affordable bar food.
+Don't do snow sports, we get it.
+It's still an enjoyable place to have a beer.

 7

 Visit the town of Georgetown.
 This town is a delight with so many original Victorian homes and beautiful views.
 We recommend visiting the Hammil House Museum, Hotel De Paris Museum and The Georgetown Loop Railroad.
-We recommend getting tickets for the train ahead of time, especially around Christmas time.
+You'll need tickets for the train ahead of time, especially around Christmas time.

 8

-In the Summer, take a drive up Guanella Pass, it’s beautiful, you won’t regret it.
+In the Summer or Fall, take a drive up Guanella Pass, it’s beautiful, you won’t regret it.
 Our favorite hiking in this area is the Silver Dollar Trail.

 9

 Visit the town of Silver Plume.
-Take a stroll down the ghost-town's main drag and visit the Bread Bar or Plume Coffee (only open Fri-Sat).
+Take a stroll down the ghost-town's main drag and visit the Bread Bar or Plume Coffee (click the links to see the updated hours).
 There is also a nice hike, the 7:30 Mine Trail that starts in the middle of the town by Plume Coffee.

 10

 Visit Idaho Springs.
 We love this town.
 It’s fun to stroll Main Street and look at all of the shops.
 You can’t miss Annie’s Gold (the best antique store) and Edelweiss Pastry Shop (stick to the sweet stuff, savory is not their forte).
-This is also where you will be able to stock up on groceries (Safeway) and eat out, fill up with gas, etc. Our favorite places to eat are Main Street Restaurant, Westbound & Down, Big B’s Soup & Grilled Cheese , Two Brother's Deli and Eric's Asian Cafe.
+This is also where you will be able to stock up on groceries (Safeway) and eat out, fill up with gas, etc. Our favorite places to eat are Main Street Restaurant, Westbound & Down, Big B’s Soup & Grilled Cheese , Two Brother's Deli and Eric's Asian Cafe (Eric's is kind of dumpy just FYI - but the food is great).
 For more fun things to do in Idaho Springs, visit their website here.
+Our favorite shop is Marigold, visit them for beautiful flower arrangments and a curated retail section.

 11

-Our favorite suggestion is to explore this road, West Chicago Creek Road.
+Our favorite suggestion is to explore our road, West Chicago Creek.
 Three miles up, you will find the trail head for Hell’s Hole , a beautiful long hike full of aspen groves, flowers and creek front frolicking spaces.
 If you plan to complete the 9 mile hike, be prepared with lots of water and snacks.

 12